Disabled facilities grants

-Grants are available for the adaptation of a dwelling to make it suitable for occupation by a registered disabled person or qualifying member of their family.
+Grants are available for adaptations of a property to make it suitable for use by a registered disabled person or qualifying member of their family.

 The maximum grant is £30,000.
 It is means tested in relation to your income and savings, so you may be required to pay a contribution towards the cost of any works.
 Your contribution will be calculated in advance of the application being processed so you can decide whether you wish to proceed.